mikalaiBaradouski/live-football-world-cup-score-board/README.md

 ### Notes/assumptions:
 - I add more commits than necessary so you can see my progress and adherence to TDD.
 - It's better to create custom exceptions.
 I use more or less generic one to speed up implementation and simplicity.
+- Since models are immutable it's not a problem at the moment.
+But It's necessary to split input and repo models.